When a pregnant woman goes in to deliver a baby at a medical center it’s easy to

 rely on outside vendors to generate an alternative waste stream solution.
 This option

-streamlines waste disposal across all departments and services lines, ensuring
+streamlines waste disposal across all departments and support services, ensuring

 compliance for every type of waste a hospital can produce.